backdrop-contrib/leaflet/README.txt

 Rendering a map is as simple as calling a single method, leaflet_render_map(), which takes 3 parameters.

-$map
+$map (array)
 An associative array defining a map.
 See hook_leaflet_map_info().
 The module defines a default map with a OpenStreet Maps base layer.

-$features
+$features (array)
 This is the tricky part.
 This is an associative array of all the features you want to plot on the map.
-A feature can be a point, linestring, polygon, multipolygon, multipolygon, or json object.
+A feature can be a point, linestring, polygon, multilinestring, multipolygon, or json object.
 Additionally, features can be grouped into layer groups so they can be controlled together, http://leaflet.cloudmade.com/reference.html#layergroup.
 A feature will look something like: